keisha is an urban planner, researcher and writer based in toronto, ontario, canada.

 - spacing / metcalf foundation (dec 2021)

-- university of toronto, depart. of geography and planning (april 2021)
+- university of toronto, department of geography and planning (april 2021)

 - journal of urban affairs (jan 2021)

-- university of toronto, depart. of geography and planning / black urbanism TORONTO (dec 2020)
+- university of toronto, department of geography and planning / black urbanism TORONTO (dec 2020)

 - SPACING (SEPT 2020), published in magazine issue 55 (dec 2020)